omerxgashi/res-menu/README.md

-NOTE!
-This is totally a beginner project.
-Im new into Software Developement and im looking forward to learn and improve.
+NOTE: This project reflects my beginner level in Software Development.
+I am new to this field and looking forward to learn and improve.

-Thank You!
+Thank you!

 Restaurant Menu Website